tanvi1-ui/CLAUSE-IQ/README.md

 4. Generate embeddings with Sentence Transformers.
 5. Store vectors in FAISS.
 6. Retrieve the most relevant clauses for a user query.
-7. Generate a grounded response using Gemini 2.5 Flash.
+7. Generate a grounded response using Gemini API.

 ---